 Implementation speed: One of Sisense’s strengths is its fast implementation process.
 Setting up and deployment of the product are finished within a matter of days as there are no additional servers and hardware to set up.

-The vendor offers an attractive demo.
-Simply sign up for a Looker demo here.
+If you are interested in the product, the vendor offers an attractive demo.
+Simply sign up for Looker demo.